severalnines/docs/user-guide/mysql/manage.rst

 	- Specify the target database.

 * **Specify path to dumpfile**
-	- The dumpfile must be located on the controller.
+	- The dumpfile must be located on the ClusterControl server.

 Create Database
 ````````````````